KingTechnician/MyJournal/README.md

 A user would only have to keep up with their keys, and use those keys to open certain files.

-The following are the files that encompass the MyJournal desktop app (at this time):
+The following are the files that encompass the MyJournal desktop app (at this time, not including .css files):

 * HeavyEncryption - .java file that uses the javax.crypto resources to perform encryptions and decryptions in AES-256, when given a key.